gokulnair2001/Counter-DApp/README.md

 Polygon Scan helps to verify our contract and have a look on the transactions happening in the network.
 To verify you need to add the asked details and verify it.
 Once verified you can have a look on the transactions happening on the network through your contract.

-## License
+## License ⚖️

 Conter is available under the MIT license.
-See the [LICENSE file](https://github.com/gokulnair2001/ConfettiKit/blob/master/LICENSE) for more info.
+See the [LICENSE](https://github.com/gokulnair2001/ConfettiKit/blob/master/LICENSE) file for more info.

 <p align="center" width="100%">
    Made with ❤️ in 🇮🇳 By Gokul Nair